 Trailhead Amenities - Cultural Heritage Signs: Trailheads can be an excellent place to display information about the area's cultural resources.
+The City of Alpena is already providing such amenities.

 Trailhead Amenities - Art: Art located at Trailheads can highlight unique cultural aspects of the community, like the sculpture pictured below along the Iron Ore Heritage Trail in celebration of the Upper Peninsula's mining heritage.